As of June 2017, Apple had reportedly sold 1.2 billion iPhones worldwide.

 Shapiro says that she’s seen dozens of phones cracked, broken, and busted through easily avoidable accidents.
 While you might naturally consider your phone an extension of yourself, that’s all the more reason to protect it.

 Dropped my phone and cracked the screen in a billion different ways.
 Now I'm scrolling through the TL whilst my finger is getting tiny cuts from the glass.

 My life is going perfectly fine rn.

 — GWAAN BIG UP YOURSELF!! (@DenzelBosco_SA) May 30, 2018

 “Don’t put your phone in a vulnerable situation,” Shapiro suggests.
 “Be proactive in keeping your phone safe, because an iPhone is an investment.”

-The fix is simple: Try to keep your phone in your pocket when you're on the move.
-While digging your phone out of your pocket is occasionally a hassle, it’s not as bad as that moment your phone drops out of your hands, falls in slow motion, and cracks on the pavement.
+The fix is simple: Try to keep your phone in your pocket when you’re on the move.
+While digging your phone out of your pocket is occasionally a hassle, it’s not as bad as that moment your phone drops out of your hands, falls in slow motion, and goes crack on the pavement.

 9. You avoid updating your phone.